top of page

 A humorous meme showing late-night snacking during dieting efforts, illustrating emotional eating patterns.

-The guilt.
-The shame.
+The Guilt.
+The Shame.

 Quickly.

-And then comes shame, guilt’s unwavering friend, stepping in to protect your ego.
-It convinces you that you did everything you could — that the problem isn’t you, it’s everything and everyone else.
-It tells you that maybe your body is the problem, and you should just go for that surgery because of “genetics.”It reminds you of how you were “happier” when you ate whatever you wanted and tells you that the way your body looks is still “beautiful,” and that anyone who says otherwise is “body-shaming.”What it doesn’t tell you is that using that message to hide from the truth — that your health, your energy, your hormones, and your confidence are suffering — isn’t self-love.
-It’s avoidance.
+Then comes shame, guilt’s unwavering friend.
+It steps in to protect your ego.
+It convinces you that you did everything you could.
+The problem isn’t you; it’s everything and everyone else.
+It tells you that maybe your body is the problem, and you should just go for that surgery because of “genetics.”
+It reminds you of how you were “happier” when you ate whatever you wanted.
+It tells you that the way your body looks is still “beautiful,” and anyone who says otherwise is “body-shaming.”

 But the truth is, my friend, you can’t build a healthy life from a place of negativity.